In the market for a new credit card processing company? The devil is in the details — specifically the fees.

-This article was written by the team at Schedulicity, which owns Schedulicity Pay.
+This article was written by the team at Schedulicity, which offers built-in payment processing.
 We are absolutely biased towards our own payment processor because we’re so dang proud of it.
 That said, we love and respect small business owners, so we believe in honest reporting, transparency, and helping you make the right decision for you by giving you all the facts.
 This payment processor comparison chart is meant to do just that.

 One Final Caveat

-We updated these comparisons in mid-December 2020 and check and revise them every few months.
+We updated these comparisons in October 2021 and check and revise them every few months.
 That said, some data may become outdated between revisions (we’re only human!).

 For the most accurate details, check the pricing pages of each payment processor.
 You can find links to all of the pricing and fees pages for each of the payment processors (i.e. the sources of the data we’ve shared here) at the end of this article.